Dive In: Seattle’s Best Indoor Swimming Pools

 Mountlake Terrace Pool

 There’s a reason that the Mountlake Terrace Pool is a favorite birthday party spot.
-Where else can you float along a “lazy river” or splash in a shallow end filled with geysers, “toddler island,” and built-in spray toys?
+Where else can you float along a lazy river or splash in a shallow end filled with geysers, “Toddler Island,” and built-in spray toys?
 No need to wait for a birthday party though—just go during one of their recreation or leisure pool swim times.
 During recreation swim, the leisure pool, lazy river and main pool are all open.
 The lazy river is great fun, with a gentle current to push you along, and plenty of inner tubes and noodles are available for your ride.
 During leisure pool swim, only the leisure pool is open.
-With a depth range from 6 inches to 3 feet, a beach-like entry, and padded floor, the leisure pool is perfect for tots 6 and under.
+With a depth range from 6 inches to 3 feet, a beach-like entry, and padded floor, the leisure pool is perfect for tots six and under.

-Where does your family like to go for a dip when the winter weather’s got you down?
-If we missed your pool on this list, leave us a comment and let us know.
+Where does your family like to go for a dip during the winter months?
+If we missed your favorite pool on this list, leave us a comment and let us know.

 –Kristina Moy & Heidi Unruh